 Arabinose is a 5-C sugar or aldopentose that provides energy in a carbon source to the bacterial cells.
 Xylulose 5-phosphate is a ketose sugar and serves as an intermediary product of the pentose phosphate pathway.
 The bacteria utilize this carbon source to perform various functions.
 In the arabinose operon, there is a group of genes that perform specific functions within the cell.

 The structural genes (ara-bad genes) encodes for three enzymes that aid in the degradation of arabinose.
 Ribulokinase (ara-B), I-arabinose isomerase (ara-A) and I-ribulose 5-phosphate 4-epimerase (ara-D) are the enzymes encodes by the ara-bad structural genes.
 Ara-C regulates the arabinose operon.
-Ara O1 and O2 are the operator genes, and PBAD and Pare the ara-operon’s promoter genes.
+Ara O1 and O2 are the operator genes, and PBAD and PC are the ara-operon’s promoter genes.

 The main purpose of arabinose operon is to break the complex arabinose molecule into xylulose 5-phosphate, which then enters the metabolic pathway (pentose phosphate pathway).
 You will get to know the definition, structural elements and regulation of the arabinose operon.